texfaq/texfaq.github.io/FAQ-dvi.md

 be used by a previewer for display on a computer screen.

-Note that [XeTeX](FAQ-xetex) (released some time after pdfTeX) uses an ''extended DVI format'' (XDV) to send its output to a close-coupled [DVI driver](FAQ-driver), `xdvipdfmx`.
+Note that [XeTeX](FAQ-xetex) (released some time after pdfTeX) uses an "extended DVI format" (XDV) to send its output to a close-coupled [DVI driver](FAQ-driver), `xdvipdfmx`.

 The canonical reference for the structure of a DVI file is the source of Knuth's program `dvitype` (whose original purpose, as its name implies, was to view the content of a DVI file).
-A partially complete ''standard'' for the way they should be processed may offer further enlightenment.
+A partially complete "standard" for the way they should be processed may offer further enlightenment.